12 Questions To Ask Yourself When You Are Feeling Stuck

 Try mulling over your favorite questions on this list for a few days.
 Open yourself up, get a little out of your own head, believe anything is possible, and answers will start coming to you.

 And don’t worry if every question doesn’t work for you.
+Sometimes it just takes one right question to unblock yourself and change your life.

 1. Where will my life be in 1, 5, or 10 years if I continue doing what I am doing today?